How to Use Claude AI for Your Small Business: The Complete Guide

 Claude Connectors

-Connectors wire Claude directly into the apps a business already uses — Gmail, Google Calendar, Notion, Slack, and dozens more.
-Not just to read data, but to take action.
-Search files, retrieve documents, draft replies, update records, and execute tasks across connected applications.
+Connectors wire Claude directly into the apps your business already uses — Gmail, Google Calendar, Notion, Slack, and dozens more.
+That connection goes beyond reading data: Claude can search files, retrieve documents, draft replies, update records, and run tasks across multiple apps in a single request.

 What Connectors Actually Do

-Each connection requires explicit authorization.
-Claude gets access only to what is granted — nothing more.
-The most common ones:
+Each connection requires explicit authorization — Claude only gets access to what you grant, nothing more.
+Here are the most common connectors:

 - Gmail: draft replies to unread client emails in your voice, search threads, surface anything that needs a response